* This is the Consumer Version. *

 Complications that can occur after transplantation include

-Some complications are related to the use of immunosuppressants.
+The use of immunosuppressants can lead to some complications.
 In addition to suppressing the immune system’s reaction to the transplanted organ, these drugs also reduce the ability of the immune system to fight infections and to destroy cancer cells.
 Thus, transplant recipients are at increased risk of developing infections and certain cancers.

 Generic NameSelect Brand Names